wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 #### substituted

-9.&emsp;You are a mirror of truth; in a mirror of truth God’s-Self shines in perfect light.
+9. You are a mirror of truth; in a mirror of truth God’s-Self shines in perfect light.
 <sup>2</sup>To the ego’s dark glass you need only say, “I will not look at the ego’s dark glass, because I know the ego’s images are not true”.
 <sup>3</sup>Then let the Holy One shine on you in peace, knowing that the Holy one shining on you in peace must be, and only the Holy one shining on you in peace must be.
 <sup>4</sup>The-Holy-One’s Mind shone on you in your creation and brought your mind into being.